trystan/super-simple-window/README.md

 ````

  Create and return a Canvas within a JFrame using a bunch of optional settings and callbacks.
- A Timer is setup if :fps or :on-timer is given.
   Options:
 <table>
   <tr><td>:title</td>